Saltwater Crocodile Crocodylus porosus

 Saltwater Crocodile

 Native to northern Australia, much of Southeast Asia and eastern India, it is the world's largest living reptile and largest land predator.
+The formidable predator can jump vertically out of the water.
 Large males can grow to over 6 metres (over 20 ft) long and weigh over a tonne.
 The Saltwater Crocodile holds the record for the greatest bite force of living animals at c.3700 psi.

 Saltwater Crocodile

+Juveniles.
 Its lifespan can be in excess of 70 years.
-Its colour is grey with pebbled dark and light scales, a light underside and a broad snout (for a crocodile) - not to be confused with Australia's smaller Freshwater Crocodile which is plain brown and has a slender snout.
+Adult colour is grey with pebbled dark and light scales, a light underside and a broad snout (for a crocodile) - not to be confused with Australia's smaller Freshwater Crocodile which is plain brown and has a slender snout.
+Diet is diverse, including any fish (marine or freshwater), invertebrate, bird, reptile/amphibian or mammal (including humans and even gaur).
+Threats include hunting by humans for skins and habit loss.